dotexe-drift-server/samp-drift-script/README.md

 - Registration and login, passwords saved as a hash in a .ini file (passwords are not saved as raw text)
 - Money, kills, and other things are saved to an .ini file just like the passwords
 - Infinite nitrous
+- TextDraw watermark in the bottom left of the screen
 - Car godmode
 - Player godmode
 - /ls (Los Santos)